New Zealand: a country in the southwestern Pacific Ocean comprised of the North Island, the South Island and 600 smaller islands.

 The North Island is known for its national parks, captivating cities and volcanic activity.
 Then there’s the South Island, which is championed for its mountains, lakes and glaciers.

-I’m fortunate enough to have visited the land of the Kiwis twice now.
+I’m fortunate enough to have visited the Land of the Long White Cloud twice now.
 During my first trip, I took a Stray bus tour around the North and South Islands for four weeks.
 My second time visiting is as a year-long resident on the working holiday visa – and the fun isn’t over yet!

-Having recently moved to Wellington from Queenstown after travelling around the area, I wanted to share the best places to visit in South Island, New Zealand.
+Having recently moved to Wellington from Queenstown and travelling around the area, these are the best places to visit in South Island, New Zealand, in my humble opinion.

 Places to visit in South Island, New Zealand 101: Queenstown.